freesewing/markdown/dev/tutorials/pattern-design/completing-the-neck-opening/en.md

 ---
-title: 180|Completing the neck opening
+title: Completing the neck opening
+order: 180
 ---

 As the neck opening is symmetrical, there's no need to re-calculate the points